In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 - Unit sorters, which handle individual items

-Under these two categories, many sortation systems exist which can tilt, pivot, push or drop items on a conveyor to divert them where they need to go.
+Under these two categories, many sortation systems exist that can tilt, pivot, push, or drop items on a conveyor to divert them where they need to go.

 The benefits of using automated sortation in your warehouse include: